eripa/malhosts/README.md

 ## Making changes

-Feel free to make changes.. if you do and you need to recompile the jar you will need to have [Groovy](http://groovy.codehaus.org) installed.
+There is a compiled Jar in the repository but feel free to make changes.. if you do and you need to recompile the jar you will need to have [Groovy](http://groovy.codehaus.org) installed.
 The use the supplied GroovyWrapper script ([source](http://groovy.codehaus.org/WrappingGroovyScript)) to compile the package.
 For some reason that I haven't tried to find the reason to you will also have to manually update the jar with the HostFile class:

     groovy GroovyWrapper -c -m  malhosts
     zip -u malhosts.jar HostFile.class